-All ratios established by N/H HSQC spectra of each protein.
-Mutations listed in left shaded column have been previously published in (Evans et al., 2009). aMutation P449A resulted in WT and three non-slip additional conformations; breakdown of these additional conformations are 60, 14, and 12% (detailed in Supplementary Figure S4).
+All ratios established by 15N-1H HSQC spectra of each protein.
+Mutations listed in left shaded column have been previously published in (Evans et al., 2009). ^a Mutation P449A resulted in three additional conformations that are not the SLIP conformation, percentage breakdown of these additional conformations are 60, 14, and 12.